Lime Juice

 Method

-Store whole limes at room temperature or refrigerated in a plastic bag
+Store whole limes at room temperature for short-term use, or refrigerate in crisper drawer for extended freshness

 Duration